Long-Tailed Macaque, Macaca fascicularis

 Appearance

-Long-tailed macaques have a pelage that ranges from gray to brown and is lighter at their bellies.
+The long-tailed macaque’s coat ranges from gray to brown and is lighter at their bellies.
 At birth, infants have a much darker pelage, which gradually becomes lighter as they mature.
 Their faces are pink with yellow-brown eyes and large, square ears.
 Males are distinguished by their unique mustache, whereas females have a beard.
 Both sexes have cheek whiskers.
-These monkeys also have cheek pouches, which allows them to store food for later consumption.
+These monkeys also have cheek pouches, which allow them to store food for later consumption.

 Diet